Rifaximin: Availability

-In the United States, Salix Pharmaceuticals holds a US Patent for rifaximin and markets the drug under the name Xifaxan.
-In addition to receiving FDA approval for travelers' diarrhea and (marketing approved for) hepatic encephalopathy, rifaximin received FDA approval for IBS in May 2015.
+In the United States, Salix Pharmaceuticals holds a US Patent for rifaximin and markets it under the brand name Xifaxan.
+In addition to receiving FDA approval for travelers' diarrhea and (marketing approved for) hepatic encephalopathy, rifaximin received FDA approval for irritable bowel syndrome in May 2015.
 No generic formulation is available in the US and none has appeared due to the fact that the FDA approval process was ongoing.
-If rifaximin receives full FDA approval for hepatic encephalopathy it is likely that Salix will maintain marketing exclusivity and be protected from generic formulations until March 24, 2017.
+If rifaximin receives full FDA approval for hepatic encephalopathy it is likely that Salix will maintain marketing exclusivity and be protected from generic formulations until 24 March 2017.
 In 2018, a patent dispute with Teva was settled which delayed a generic in the United States, with the patent set to expire in 2029.

-Rifaximin is approved in 33 countries for GI disorders.
-On August 13, 2013, Health Canada issued a Notice of Compliance to Salix Pharmaceuticals Inc. for the drug product Zaxine.
+Rifaximin is approved in many countries for the treatment of certain gastrointestinal disorders.
+In August 2013, Health Canada issued a Notice of Compliance to Salix Pharmaceuticals for the drug product Zaxine.
 In India, it is available under the brand names Ciboz and Xifapill.
-In Russia and Ukraine the drug is sold under the name Alfa Normix (Альфа Нормикс), produced by Alfa Wassermann S.p.A.
+In Russia and Ukraine the drug is sold under the name Alfa Normix (Альфа Нормикс), and under the name Flonorm in Mexico, produced by Alfa Wassermann S.p.A.
 (Italy).
 In 2018, the FDA approved a similar drug by Cosmos Pharmaceuticals called Aemcolo for traveler's diarrhea.

+Physicochemical properties

+Rifaximin can exist in different crystalline forms depending on the degree of hydration.
+They drastically differ in water solubility, which has to be taken into account during the manufacturing process.
+Wet rifaximin exists in the β-form, which can be dehydrated to obtain forms α and δ. ε-Form can be only obtained by dehydrating δ-form.
+Amongst them, γ-form is the most stable and is resistant to high humidity levels.

+Based upon animal-model studies, bioavailability (Cmax, tmax, AUC0-24, AUC∞) increases in the following order: β, α, ε, δ, γ.
+Thus, structures with lower bioavailability exert their antimicrobial activity more locally in the gastrointestinal tract, whereas δ- and γ-forms are more suitable for systemic treatment (however the problem with cross-resistance with rifampicin in Mycobacterium tuberculosis might lead to multidrug-resistant strain selection).